WHAT YOU NEED TO KNOW ABOUT TERMINATION OF EMPLOYMENT IN UAE

 MAKING SENSE OF IT ALL

-The fact is, doing business in the UAE means having to deal with governmental agencies a great deal.
-So much time and energy must be devoted to managing red tape associated with expatriates in the workforce.
-Cancelling an employment visa is a serious matter with legal and financial ramifications if not handled correctly.
-Labour laws and regulations in Dubai and throughout the UAE are very complex and are constantly changing to evolve with the labour market.
+The fact is, doing business in the UAE means having to deal with government agencies a great deal.
+One has to devote a lot of time and energy to manage red tape associated with expatriates in the workforce.
+Labour laws and regulations in Dubai and throughout the UAE are very complex.
+They are constantly changing to evolve with the labour market.
+Cancelling an employment visa is a serious matter.
+It can levy legal and financial ramifications if not handled correctly.

 The information covered here is for general educational purposes only.
 One should never substitute it for the professional advice of an experienced PRO (public relations officer) who is very familiar with the labour laws and processes of terminating employee visas in the UAE.
 Learn how ACT’s Corporate PRO services can help companies reduce internal administrative costs up to 60%